 All three of these scenes from Hades depict people trapped into performing futile tasks: swatting vultures, stooping to drink, pushing a bolder.
 It is the image of Sisyphus, though, that has had the most lasting impact, and for nearly 3,000 years writers have used him as a symbol for the emptiness of life’s endeavors.

 But is Camus’s recommendation as easily achievable as he suggests?
-That is, through sheer willpower can we really make ourselves happy in spite of life’s fruitlessness?
+That is, through sheer willpower can we really make ourselves happy despite life’s fruitlessness?
 The problem may be resistant to a simple attitude adjustment, as zoo keepers have discovered in their experience with the mental well-being of gorillas.
 For decades gorillas were kept in controlled enclosures with fixed routines like feeding schedules.
-While their basic needs were being met, the gorillas were all bored and depressed.
+While their basic needs were being met, the gorillas were bored and depressed.
 Zoologists then discovered that gorillas needed complex tasks to challenge them throughout the day and keep their mental energies peaked.
-Caretakers then started regularly altering the gorillas’ routines by introducing different climbing equipment and scattering their food around their enclosures for the gorillas to forage.
-By altering the gorillas’ environment in the right way, the they became happier.
+Using a technique called "environmental enrichment", caretakers then started regularly altering the gorillas’ routines by introducing different climbing equipment and scattering their food around their enclosures for the gorillas to forage.
+By altering the gorillas’ environment in the right way, they became happier.
 Applying this lesson to human happiness, we might look for the kinds of challenging tasks that spark our interests throughout the day.
 We might need shorter and more varied work days; we might need more direct involvement with growing and preparing food; we might need the opportunity to explore new surroundings through travel; we might need to break free of overcrowded urban settings.
-In the end we might find that humans were designed to be content in tiny hunter-gatherer tribal groups – the condition in which the human species first evolved.
-Modern industrial life may not be suited to ward off a sense of futility, and for us the human condition today may be inherently absurd with no real solution.
+In the end, we might find that humans were designed to be content in tiny hunter-gatherer tribal groups, which was the condition in which the human species first evolved.
+Modern industrial life for humans, then, may be like what unenriched zoo captivity is for gorillas.
+Its inherent design creates a sense of futility where life is absurd with no real solution.
 Like Sisyphus, then, we unendingly push a boulder to no purpose.

 Boethius and Cosmic Insignificance